Last Updated on January 7, 2022

 What to Ask for In Lieu of Flowers

-- A gift to the family’s favorite charity.
+- A gift to the decedent’s favorite charity.

 - Contributions to the nursing facility or hospice where the decedent died.

-- Donations to the cost of the headstone.
+- Donations to the cost of the headstone or funeral expenses.

 - Funding for research or awareness regarding the cause of death.